sweetmantech/eliza-agentkit-starter/README.md

 # Eliza AgentKit Starter 🤖💳

 A powerful combination of Eliza AI Agent and AgentKit digital wallet capabilities.
-This starter project enables you to create AI agents that can interact with blockchain networks and manage digital assets while maintaining Eliza's engaging conversational abilities.
+This starter project enables you to create AI agents that can interact with Base, Ethereum, Polygon & Arbitrum networks and manage digital assets while maintaining Eliza's engaging conversational abilities.

 ## 🔑 AgentKit Configuration